Electricity Act 1989: Effects of the act

 Coordination of generation, transmission and distribution was achieved through the establishment of a wholesale pool operated by the National Grid Company.
 The electricity generators are paid the pool purchase price and users pay the pool selling price.
 The pool operator ranks the generators by their offer price and establishes a merit order according to the time of day and estimates of demand to set a market clearing price.

 In Scotland, unlike in England and Wales, the electricity industry was already organised as an integrated generation, distribution, and supply structure.
 There were two electricity boards: the South of Scotland Electricity Board and the North of Scotland Hydro-electric Board.
 North of Scotland Electricity plc was formed on 1 April 1989 to acquire the assets the North of Scotland Board ahead of privatisation, the name was later changed to Scottish Hydro-Electric plc.
 The Board was dissolved in March 1990 and privatised in June 1991.
 Upon privatisation ScottishPower was created in 1990 largely from the South of Scotland Electricity Board.
 The nuclear power stations in Scotland (Hunterston A and B and Torness) were vested in Scottish Nuclear.

-The 1989 Act does not apply to Northern Ireland.
+The 1989 act does not apply to Northern Ireland.
 Northern Ireland Electricity Networks Limited (NIE Networks) is the electricity asset owner of the transmission and distribution infrastructure in Northern Ireland, it was established in 1993 when the business was privatised.

-The 1989 Act repealed the Electric Lighting Acts dating from 1882, the Electricity (Supply) Acts 1919 and 1926, the Electricity Acts 1947, 1957 and 1972.
+The 1989 act repealed the Electric Lighting Acts dating from 1882, the Electricity (Supply) Acts 1919 and 1926, and the Electricity Acts 1947, 1957 and 1972.

-Later amending Acts
+Later amending acts

 Section 1 of the Utilities Act 2000 established the Office of Gas and Electricity Markets (OFGEM) which merged and abolished the Office of Electricity Regulation (OFFER) and Office of Gas Supply (OFGAS).
 The Act also amended sections of Electricity Act 1989: these included those relating to electricity licensing; the duties of electricity distributors; the electricity code and metering; the powers of electricity licence holders; electricity performance standards; enforcement of obligations; remuneration and service standards; electricity from renewable sources; and some miscellaneous provisions.

 The Energy Act 2004 established the Nuclear Decommissioning Authority and defined responsibilities for the decommissioning and cleaning up of civil nuclear installations and sites.
 Sections 3A, 29, 30, 43, 58, 64, and 98 of the 1989 Act were amended by Section 147 of the 2004 Act.
 Schedule 12 of the 1989 Act was amended by section 34 of the 2004 Act.

 The Energy Act 2008 established a renewables obligation for generating electricity from renewable sources; made provisions for the decommissioning and clean-up of nuclear sites; and the provision of smart meters.

 The Energy Act 2010 required the Government to prepare reports on the progress made on the decarbonisation of electricity generation in Britain and the development and use of Carbon Capture and Storage; and to create schemes for energy suppliers to give benefits to customers to reduce fuel poverty.